northswiss/jekyll-boilerplate/_posts/2016-08-03-business-trip-packing-101-do-it-like-a-professional.md

 No habit is perfect.
 As such, it’s important to take a good look at what you pack and how you pack it all every three months.
 When the time comes, audit everything you usually pack — and don’t be afraid to be difficult.
 Challenge each piece of clothing and every item you bring along, and give a pass to those items which are absolutely essential.

 Easier business travel means getting rid of the clutter.
-Doing so every few months rewards business travellers with a better flying experience every time.
+Doing so every few months rewards business travelers with a better flying experience every time.

 <!-- Start of Leadin Embed -->